diekhans/gencode-backmap/README.md

   - `gene_size_change` - Transcripts caused gene's length to change by more than 50%.
      This is to detect mapping to processed pseudogenes and mapping across tandem gene duplications.
   - `automatic_small_ncrna_gene` - Gene is a from a small, automatic (ENSEMBL source) non-coding RNA.
-These are take from the target annotations if `--useTargetForAutoGenes` is specified.
+These are take from the target annotations if `--useTargetForAutoSmallNonCoding` is specified.
   - `automatic_gene` - Gene is a from an automatic process (ENSEMBL source).
 These are take from the target annotations if `--useTargetForAutoGenes` is specified.
+     It is not recommended to use --useTargetForAutoGenes.
   - `pseudogene` - Pseuduogene annotations (excluding polymorphic).
 These are take from the target annotations if `--useTargetForPseudoGenes` is specified.
+     It is not recommended to use --useTargetForPseudoGenes.
 - `remap_original_id` - Original ID attribute of the feature.
 If a feature is split when mapped, new IDs are created, otherwise the original ID is used.
 - `remap_original_location` - Location of the feature in the source genome.